 Congestion on the road network in this part of the county has economic, environmental and social implications, including constrained economic growth, increased carbon emissions, poor journey times and detrimental health implications.
-ESCC is trying to tackle this with recent investment secured to deliver the Bexhill to Hastings Link Road (Combe Valley Way), the Queensway Gateway Road and the North Bexhill Access Road, to improve the efficient movement of people and goods.
+ESCC is trying to tackle this within this part of the County with recent investment secured to deliver the Bexhill to Hastings Link Road (Ceombe Valley Way), the Queensway Gateway Road and the North Bexhill Access Road, to improve the efficient movement of people and goods.